Today, October 6, is National Plus Size Appreciation Day.

 When I read the opening statement of this article, it surprised but at the same time elevated my spirit.
 It pretty much referred to the plus size men and women as “gorgeous” and who may be larger than life in so many extraordinary, and so many different ways because beauty came in all sizes.
 Wow!

 Do not get me wrong here.
-I never thought that plus size women were not beautiful.
-There have been so many “full bodied” women out there who when they dressed and strutted their stuff with so much confidence and swagger, that I have always wished I could be like them.
+I never thought plus size women were not beautiful.
+There have been so many “full bodied” women out there who when they dressed and strutted their stuff with so much confidence and swagger, I have always wished I could be like them.
 I saw beauty in them, but did not see that in me.
 This is the reason I have hardly taken any full body pictures of myself because I thought when others saw my size they would think, “she’s so big.”

-It is a fact that how we perceive ourselves, and how we feel about our appearance can affect our lives, no matter our ages.
+It is a fact how we perceive ourselves, and how we feel about our appearance can affect our lives, no matter our ages.
 So how can I celebrate me at this stage on my way to my ideal body?
 I think the very first thing I need to do is remind myself that, ” I am fearfully and wonderfully made…”( Ps.139:14).
 This truth is real regardless of my size.
 I am also in the process, and not yet at the end of my journey.
 In fact, I should enjoy the climb!

 I reflected on some of the methods I had used in the past to help me on the journey to getting healthy.
 One of them that was effective and had started giving me noticeable changes in size, health and body was when I did a smoothie cleanse and started focusing on what I put into my mouth.
 I lost some of the weight, and then became complacent, and unaware that I was drifting far from the progress I was making.